✨ Health insurance, now in PayFit - learn more

 💷 All the rates & thresholds you need to know for 25/26...right here

-It applies whenever a pay rise is processed at any time from the start of the relevant period and the end of statutory maternity leave.
+The rule applies whenever a pay increase is processed at any time from the start of the relevant period and the end of statutory maternity leave.
 But how do you know when these are?
 Read on to find out.

 Some key phrases and time periods to be aware of:

-Relevant period - the 8-week period before the qualifying week;
+Relevant Period (RP) - the 8-week window before the qualifying week

-Firstly, check the employee's relevant period.
+Firstly, you should check the employee’s relevant period.
 As explained above, this is the 8-week period that falls before the qualifying week.
-Gather the employee's payslips that fall in the relevant period.
+Gather together all of the employee’s payslips that fall in the relevant period.

-Multiply the difference calculated in the previous step by the number of weeks that were paid at the lower average weekly earnings.
+You should then multiply the difference calculated in the previous step by the number of weeks that the individual was paid at the lower average weekly earnings.

-You now have the difference to pay to the employee this month.
+You now have the difference to pay to the employee that month, which must be processed through the payroll run.

-As part of automating all parental leave calculations, PayFit can be used to simplify Alabaster calculations too.
-Maternity pay settings can be customised to ensure that both the average monthly earnings during the relevant period can be specified manually, as well as the default SMP amount adjusted to reflect the Alabaster rule.
+As part of automating statutory benefits for all employees, including maternity, paternity and shared parental leave calculations, payroll software can be used to simplify Alabaster calculations too.
+Maternity pay settings can be customised to ensure that both the average monthly earnings during the relevant period can be specified manually, and the default SMP amount adjusted to reflect the Alabaster rule.

-The remaining SMP due is re-calculated automatically, and as the value will have been entered in PayFit as SMP, you’ll be able to reclaim the additional amount from HMRC.
-And this will handily show on an Employer payment record within your reports dashboard, so you don’t forget to claim this back.
+The remaining SMP due is re-calculated automatically, and, as the value will have been entered in the software as SMP, you’ll be able to reclaim the additional amount from HMRC through your RTI submission.
+And this will handily show on your Employer Payment Record in your reports dashboard, so that you won’t forget to claim this back.

-Better yet, any new rates, including SMP, are coded into PayFit before the start of every new tax year, so resulting calculations and payments will always be correct.
+Better yet, any new legislative changes, including SMP rates, are coded into modern platforms before the start of every new tax year, so resulting calculations and payments will always be correct.

 The Alabaster ruling requires employers to recalculate Statutory Maternity Pay (SMP) if an employee receives a pay rise between the start of their relevant period and the end of their maternity leave.
 This ruling ensures that pay increases are factored into maternity pay calculations.